doctorrustynelson/yearn/README.md

 + __override__: This boolean specifies if yearn should override Node's require mechanism or should only return the yearn functionality.
 Additionaly if a function is provided than yearn will ignore all of it's default functionality and override require with that functionality instead.

    There are a few thing that one should know if your going to override the functionality yourself.
-Firstly this does not override the most outer form of require and thus you end up limited to a single argument getting passed to your require function.
-Secondly if you want to call the underlying load mechanism use `module.constructor._load( path, this )` where path is the location of the modules (or name of the modules to get Node's default loading mechanism instead).
+Firstly this does not override the most outer form of require and thus you end up limited to two arguments getting passed to your function (what the user passes to require or resolve and the parent module of the call).
+The function you are infact overriding is `module.constructor._resolveFilename` so that your code works in both the require and require.resolve contexts.
+Yearn will also override some functionality in require so that it doesn't restrict passed arguments to strings.
+Secondly yearn does not load or compile the modules itself it is only overriding the resolve aspect, node's internal compiler and loader should take it from there.
+The result of your override functionality should be the full path to the module's file.

 + __delimiters__: The __delimiters__ option is a way to set the delimiters between org, module, version and specific file parts of a string based require.
 By default these values are `:` between org and module, `@` between module and version similarly to how semver does their versioning and `/` to state that the require is for a particular file in the module.
 These should not be the same delimiter (prior to version 0.2.0 of yearn they were all `/` and that lead to problems with pre existing modules like npm and grunt).

    + __org__: the separator between an org and module (defaults to `:`).
    + __semver__: the separator between a module and the desired semver to match (defaults to `@`).
    + __file__: the separator to determine the path to find the file within the found module (defaults to `/`).

++ __npmconfig__: This option only pertains to ynpm.
+This object can be populated with parameters that ynpm should initialize it's internal npm library with when it executes npm commands.

 ### ynode